wichers/esphome-comfoair/README.md

     name: "extractor_hood_switch_off_delay_minutes"
 ```

-The sensor defined here is a full list of sensor - if you remove sensor from yaml it will be not monitored.
+The sensor defined here is a full list of sensor - if you remove the sensor from yaml it will not be monitored.

 For visualization:

-Have a look at simple_thermostat.yaml and https://github.com/nervetattoo/simple-thermostat

-Or checkout https://github.com/wichers/lovelace-comfoair and follow the instructions.
+Checkout https://github.com/wichers/lovelace-comfoair and follow the instructions.